(1) Proper terminology - Is it a carto, a tank, or what? A Guide to Juice Attachments.

 * These use polycarbonate and are not safe to use with the volatile juice flavors.

-ATOMIZERS are juice delivery devices not too different from a cartomizer, but have no polyfill in them to hold e-liquid.
-With an atomizer, one drops only few drops of juice into the atomizer and then vapes it (called "dripping").
+ATOMIZERS are juice delivery devices not too different from a cartomizer, but have no wick in them to hold e-liquid.
+With an atomizer, one drops just a few drops of juice into the atomizer and then vapes it (called "dripping").
 After a several puffs, a few more additional drops of juice will need to be added to continue vaping.
 This ritual is repeated as long as the user vapes.
 Many vapers prefer to use this method over others, as there is no wicking material involved which may affect the flavor of the juice.
 Many people use this method to test out new sample flavors.

 How to Use a Drip Atomizer